 This excuse always seems to get me.
-I’m apparently ‘too busy to blog’, but not too busy to be up-to-date on all my favourite TV shows (not to mention the hours I spend scrolling through my insta feed and watching Youtube videos).
+I’m apparently ‘too busy to blog’, but not too busy to be up-to-date on all my favourite TV shows and spend scrolling through my insta feed and watching Youtube videos.

 6. I don’t know anyone else who does it

 Don’t let the fact that you don’t know any bloggers stop you from starting a blog yourself – I didn’t know anyone else with a blog when I started.
 And while it would have been amazing to know someone (because a lot of questions come up when you start a blog) I didn’t need to – blogging is an incredible way to meet new people.

 It is seriously so easy to meet people that love the same things you love through blogging.

 And in the mean time, podcasts are an excellent way to ‘surround’ yourself with other bloggers.
 You can listen to my podcast here.

 7. There are already too many blogs out there